jrpotter/homesync/README.md

 ## Introduction

-Homesync provides a way of automatically syncing config files across various applications you may use.
-It works by establishing a file watcher on all the configs specified in the primary `homesync` config.
-As files are changed, they are copied to a local git repository to eventually be pushed by the user.
+Homesync provides a way of automatically syncing files across your desktop to a
-Likewise, at any point, the user can sync against the remote repository, overwriting local configurations for one or more packages.
+<code>git</code> repository.
+By registering files with homesync, upstream and
+downstream syncing can be done as requested, without any manual need to twiddle files and copy them into a local git repository.
+Separately, a daemon service exists that watches for changes as they happen.

 ## Installation